Helloworld9099/Helloworld9099/README.md

 I'm Seraphio, and I'm currently learning java and python.
 - 📫 My discord is: seraphio7
 - 🔭 I make minecraft plugins and mods
-- 🌱 Currently learning java and python
+- 🌱 I make minecraft videos on smps and modded minecraft!
+(Clownpierce upload schedule🥲)
 - 👯 Willing to collab on anything that involves using code to modify minecraft is some way
 <!--
 **Helloworld9099/Helloworld9099** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.